Overview ︎︎︎

 Mara Pepine

 Times are changing in Lamu.
 One of these changes is that women increasingly work outside of their homes.
-Islam teaches that it is most rewarding for a woman to pray at home, and traditionally, Lamu women stayed inside the home.
+Islam teaches that it is most rewarding for a woman to pray at home and traditionally, Lamu women have largely stayed inside the home.
 But this does not apply to everyone.
-Nowadays, an increasing number of Muslim women play an active part of the economic life of the city.
+Nowadays, an increasing number of Muslim women play an active part in the economic life of the city.
 So, when the adhan is heard from all directions in Lamu town and their male colleagues go to the mosques to pray, where do these women go?

 Taking ablution in the Women’s Mosque